 - Financial sustainability

-Focusing on all forms of oppression while centering women of color, WCASA commits to:
+Focusing on all forms of oppression while centering the voices of black people, indigenous people, and people of color (BIPOC), WCASA commits to:

 - Communication: Communicate in an honest, direct, and ethical way

 - Teamwork: Collaborate and seek the expertise of others

 - Transparency: Share information and contribute to decisions

 - Healthy Boundaries: Respect boundaries, both professional & personal